 One cell service provider is available in Cuba.
 I came with AT&T and wasn’t able to use my phone at all.
 A friend was using Verizon, she was able to send and receive calls and texts the entire time.

 There is only one cell service provider, Ectesa.
 Sim cards can be purchased at the Ectesa store.
 The line was always out the door to get in.
 My wait was about an hour which included a lot of pushing and standing my ground, not to let others cut in front of me.
-The Sim Card was around $10 US and a passport is required to purchase it. $10 credit gave me 8 minutes to call the US.
+The Sim Card was around $10 US and a passport was required in order to purchase the card. $10 credit gave me 8 minutes to call the US.

 Wifi was a bit confusing.
 A local guy directed me a bit and showed me where to purchase a WiFi card.
 The card was $3 CUC which was Internet access for 1 hour.